National University Trustees Approve Major Tuition Cut; Up to 25 Percent for Full-time Students

 - Creating Opportunity Scholarships, valued at $30 million total, for displaced workers and working adults in need of financial support to re-engage with their college studies;

-- Launching the Fast Track Scholarship, which reward students with a fourth tuition-free course for every three courses completed within a six-month period;
+- Launching the Fast Track Scholarship, which rewards students with a fourth tuition-free course for every four courses completed within a six-month period;

 - Investing in additional on-demand support services, including holistic student support and other services designed to remove barriers to degree completion.